Best daily deals

 Kaitlyn Cimino / Android Authority

-For a smaller form factor, the Fitbit Charge 6 is the best band-style tracker available.
+The Fitbit Charge 6 is the best band-style tracker for a smaller form factor.
 The Charge line has always been among the most popular Fitbit devices, and the newest model has even more on board.
 In addition to heart-rate tracking, sleep tracking, GPS, and SpO2 tracking, the Charge 6 features Google Maps, Google Wallet, and YouTube Music Controls.
 In other words, it’s a relatively smart device, considering it’s not technically a smartwatch.

-For advanced health monitoring, we love that the tracker offers AFib monitoring, an ECG sensor, and an EDA sensor.
-On the fitness front, it also supports over 40 exercise routines and can now sync with popular gym equipment such as a Peloton bike.
-It may not boast a full-size AMOLED display like other options on this list, but the colorful display has plenty of room for onscreen stats and details.
+We love that the tracker offers AFib monitoring, an ECG sensor, and an EDA sensor for advanced health monitoring.
+It also supports over 40 exercise routines and can sync with popular gym equipment such as a Peloton bike.
+It may not boast a full-size AMOLED display like other options, but the colorful display has plenty of room for onscreen stats and details.

 Fitbit Charge 6Fitbit Charge 6